 Corrective Action

-If corrective action is needed, the investigator shall recommend to the Superintendent, or to the Superintendent’s designee if the alleged harasser is a classified employee, and, if so instructed by the Superintendent, the type of corrective action and methods to prevent reoccurrence of the harassment/discrimination.
+If corrective action is needed, the investigator shall recommend to the Superintendent/designee the type of corrective action and methods to prevent reoccurrence of the harassment/discrimination.

 Using the designated form (09.42811 AP.24), a response shall be presented to the complainant and the accused (and to their parents/guardians if the student is under age eighteen or if student has reached age eighteen and has a legal guardian) within three (3) school days of completion of this level of investigation.